Minimonks/GF_Assignment_Project/README.md

 8. run the venv, and in terminal type in “flask shell“, followed by “db.create_all()”.
 This should create all the tables (specified within models.py) required for the project.
 (Backup SQL create commands have been added to the file).

-9. Insert data into the Roles table via SSMS:
+9. Insert data into the Roles table via SSMS: (This will have to be done on both Dev and Test)

 INSERT INTO [dbo].[Role]
            ([RoleName])